 We’re noticing an interesting shift on our jobs board lately – more remote jobs.
 And, more jobs where there’s the option to work remotely, at least part of the time.
 You’ve got to wonder: is the bums-on-seats mentality endemic to many workplaces FINALLY shifting?
 We certainly hope so.

 At Rachel’s List, if a job-poster comes to us for advice about a role they’re posting, we always ask if there’s the opportunity for applicants to work off-site.
 Sometimes there isn’t; the company only wants someone on-site and of course, there are roles where that makes perfect sense.
 But sometimes there is that opportunity, and in making the role flexible and the choice of where to work up to the job-seeker, that job-poster suddenly has access to a whole new world of talented, amazing applicants.

 We know some magazines where entire teams work off-site, in cities all over Australia.
 We had a job posted just last month on a leading parenting website – a high-level editorial management position that was part-time, paid well – and was completely remote.
 The entire team worked from home or at co-working spaces of their choosing, and used online tools to manage workflows and to conduct meetings.
 It was a requirement that candidates did the same; no ifs, no buts.
 Other jobs coming through recently have offered workers the chance to ‘choose their city’ – working in a newsroom if the company has one in place, or remotely if there isn’t.

 It’s taking a while, but I think many job-posters are starting to realise that you don’t need a bum-on-a-seat to have a productive workforce.
-Embracing remote workers is the future.
+Embracing remote freelance writers and other remote workers is the future.
 The technology is there and how companies source workers is definitely shifting.

 Why are we so gung-ho about job-posters swapping their bums-on-seats policy for remote workers?
 Here are just a few reasons.